-The Nevada Foreign Collection Agency Bond is required by the Department of Business & Industry, Financial Institutions Division.
+The Nevada Foreign Collection Agency Bond is a type of surety bond required by the Department of Business & Industry, Financial Institutions Division and administration of the license is managed by the Nationwide Mortgage Licensing System (NMLS).
 This is bond is for a person/s who is not licensed in the state of Nevada as a collection agency.
 They may apply to the Commissioner as a foreign collection agency.
 In lieu of a license, out-of-state debt buyers may obtain a Certificate of Registration as a Foreign Collection Agency subject to a number of requirements and restrictions.
 To be issued and to hold a certificate of registration as a foreign collection agency, a person:

 - Must meet the qualifications to do business as a collection agency in this State;